TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 ![Build RESTful](LaunchNorthwind.png)

-Open a new terminal and switch to TGDB bin folder
+Open a new terminal and switch to TIBCO® Graph Database bin folder
 - run tgdb-admin
 - make query to get all categories

 ![Build RESTful](Query.png)

-We've proved that data has been inserted to TGDB server
+We've proved that data has been inserted to TIBCO® Graph Database server